-29. The Director-General must pay the adoption benefits to the contributor at the employment office at which the application was made or any other employment office 35 determined by the claims officer.
+29. The Director-General must pay the adoption benefits to the contributor at the employment office at which the application was made or any other employment office determined by the applicant at the time of application.

 Part F: Dependant's benefits